pandeysudip/Heroes-of-Pymoli/README.md

 # pandas-challenge
 ## Background

-The data dive continues!

-Now, it's time to take what you've learned about Python Pandas and apply it to new situations.
-For this assignment, you'll need to complete **one of two** (not both)  Data Challenges.
-Once again, which challenge you take on is your choice.
-Just be sure to give it your all -- as the skills you hone will become powerful tools in your data analytics tool belt.
+Analyzed the data for most recent fantasy game Heroes of Pymoli and district-wide standardized test results using pandas.

 ##  1: Heroes of Pymoli

 ![Fantasy](Images/Fantasy.png)

-Analyzed the data for their most recent fantasy game Heroes of Pymoli to generate a report that breaks down the game's purchasing data into meaningful insights.
+Analyzed the data for most recent fantasy game Heroes of Pymoli to generate a report that breaks down the game's purchasing data into meaningful insights.

 Following steps were followed: